tembo-io/website/docs/stacks/ML.md

 );
 ```

 By default, this job will run to generate and update embeddings every minute based on the `last_updated_at` column.
 This update process is triggered by a `pg_cron`, which is setup for your automatically by `pg_vectorize`.
+If there are updates to the `products` table, the next job run will subsequently update the embeddings accordingly.

 By default, this will add two columns to your table; `<job_name>_embeddings` and `<job_name>_updated_at`.